 When your injury inhibits your ability to work, you can pursue monetary compensation for all of your career-related damages.
 These go beyond the daily wages you cannot earn while you are recovering and can include compensation for your reduced work capacity due to permanent disability and the career advancement opportunities you now cannot pursue due to the injury.
 Additionally, you can pursue monetary compensation for the wages you would have earned if your career had not been cut short by a permanent disability.

 Your pain and suffering damages include all other expenses you face because of your injury.

 In most cases, your lawyer will advise you to file a personal injury claim with the negligent party’s insurance provider to seek compensation for your damages.
 When you are up against Wisconsin’s three-year statute of limitations for personal injury lawsuits, he or she may instead advise you to file a lawsuit.
 Your lawyer might also advise the lawsuit route if your insurance claim does not appear to be likely to reach an appropriate settlement.

-To recover compensation for your damages, your claim must successfully demonstrate that your injury and related financial damages were the direct result of negligence on the negligent party’s part.
+To recover compensation for your damages, your claim must successfully demonstrate that your injury and related financial damages were the direct results of negligence on the negligent party’s part.
 You can do this with evidence like: